Suno Prompt Guide

 Common questions

-What is a Suno prompt?
+What should a Suno prompt include?

 How long should a Suno prompt be?